From extra virgin olive oil to coconut oil and more, there are hundreds of cooking oils and oils for salads to choose from!

 There are some amazing claims about coconut oil!
 Some say it has positive effects on the cardiovascular system, metabolism, and cholesterol levels.
 Other advocates claim it can even help you lose weight when cooking.
 So, does it live up to the hype?

-Which oil is your all-rounder in the kitchen and should not be missing?
+Which is your all-around favorite oil to use in the kitchen?
 Or do you have many oils to bring variety into your dishes?
 Let us know in the comments!
 And bon appetit!